gelleson/flym/README.md

 # Flym

 The lightweight package for migration of a database inspired by liquibase.
+The flym can be used as standalone cli and as library in your go application.
 ## Supported database
 - Postgresql (TODO)
 - CockroachDB (TODO)